OpenCageData/opencage-qgis-plugin/README.md

 The source code is the sub-folder `opencage_geocoder`, on this repository.
 To find out where the plugin folder is located in your machine, in the top-level menu of QGIS choose `Settings->User Profiles->Open Active Folder`.
 From that path, navigate to `Python->Plugins`

 <img src="./active-qgis-folder.png" width="50%">

+After copying the files, you may need to restart QGIS in order for the plugin to be detected.

 1. Enable the plugin in the QGIS plugin manager